John Raymond Smythies: Organisational affiliations and recognition

+Notable research

+He made extensive contributions to knowledge in a number of fields including the neurochemistry of schizophrenia (5,6) and the neuropharmacology of psychedelic drugs (7); the functional neuroanatomy of synapses with particular regard to the role of synaptic plasticity, endocytosis and redox factors (8,9); the role in the brain of orthoquinone metabolites of catecholamines (10); the role of virtual reality mechanisms in visual perception (11) and, in particular, theories of brain-consciousness relations (12–17).

 Personal life and death

 On 2 December 1950 Smythies married Vanna Gattorno of Trieste, Italy.
 John and Vanna published their joint autobiography "Two Coins in the Fountain" in 2006 (34).
 Smythies is also the author of a book of poems entitled "Poems from the Edge of Time" (35), and a satirical play "The Trial of God" (36).
 He died in January 2019 at the age of 96.